By Serge Kreutz

 I find apomorphine very subtle in effect.
 I have started with very small dosages, which I consumed in between yohimbine days.
 Usually, I am not good for any sexual encounter the day after a day with a full yohimbine schedule.
 So, I was surprised that I had sexual interest strong enough to carry me through intercourse.

 I increased the dosages even beyond the 3 mg, and it still didn’t provoke nausea.
 And I feel that the effect of apomorphine is more natural than the effect of yohimbine.
 When on yohimbine, it’s impossible to forget that I’m on yohimbine.
 On yohimbine, I am drugged.
-(On Viagra, I am not drugged, but what do I do with an erection that isn’t accompanied by appropriate desire… my problem rather is saturation, lack of libido, not the corpus cavernosum.)
+(On a phosphodiesterase inhibitor, I am not drugged, but what do I do with an erection that isn’t accompanied by appropriate desire… my problem rather is saturation, lack of libido, not the corpus cavernosum.)

 I feel an effect of sublingual apomorphine after about 30 minutes.
 With yohimbine the first symptoms are increased salivation and an urge for a bowel movement, while the first symptoms of apomorphine are, for me, an urge to yawn.
 Yawning is, in a funny manner, correlated to the sexual response.